lfoppiano/SuperMat-paper/README.md

-# grobid-superconductors-data-paper
+# SuperMat: Construction of a linked annotated dataset fromsuperconductors-related publications

-Source of the article
+To cite this article:

 ```
 @unpublished{foppiano:hal-03101177,